U.S. Route 119 in Pennsylvania: History

 U.S. Route 119 was originally signed in 1926.
 Until 1927, it ran from West Virginia to New York.
 Originally, instead of ending at US 219 in Sandy Township, it followed US 219's current alignment for 44 mi north to Wilcox.
 It then followed the present-day PA 321 to Kane where it ran concurrent to US 6 to Smethport, 26 mi to the northeast.
 In Smethport, US 119 travelled the current alignment of PA 46 to Bradford where it turned north to New York state via US 219's current alignment.
 In 1927, US 119 terminated at its current location south of DuBois.

-In the 1940s and 1950s, the highway was widened in several places, the most notable include: a 1940 widening from New Stanton to Greensburg; a 1948 widening in Connellsville; a 1956 widening in Uniontown.
+In the 1940s and 1950s, the highway was widened in several places, the most notable of which include: a 1940 widening from New Stanton to Greensburg; a 1948 widening in Connellsville; a 1956 widening in Uniontown.
 In 1965, an expressway was completed from PA 819 to PA 31, and in 1966, it was completed from Pennsville to PA 819.
 This expressway runs between Mount Pleasant and Scottdale.

 In 1972, the Uniontown (started in 1971) and Indiana (started in 1969) bypasses were completed.
 In 1978 an expressway from PA 31 to the PA 66 interchange was completed, which finished the current 11 mi expressway from Pennsville to the Pennsylvania Turnpike.
 In 1993, an expressway from the southern end of the Uniontown bypass to Big Six Road in Georges Township was built parallel to US 119.
 This is currently part of PA 43 but is the only free section of the Mon–Fayette Expressway.
 In 2000, US 119 was widened along its concurrency with US 22 in Westmoreland County.
 Many of the latest improvements have been controversial, but improvements continue to be made.

 In 2009, the Pennsylvania Department of Transportation (PennDOT), Pennsylvania Turnpike Commission (PTC), and West Virginia Division of Highways (WVDOH) had planned on submitting an application to the American Association of State Highway and Transportation Officials (AASHTO) on realigning US 119 onto the Mon–Fayette Expressway south of Uniontown all the way to the Mon–Fayette's southern terminus with Interstate 68 near Cheat Lake, West Virginia east of Morgantown, where it would briefly run concurrent with I-68 once the West Virginia section of the Mon–Fayette Expressway opened in 2011.
-As to where US 119 would leave I-68 was a matter of debate, however, as PennDOT and the PTC preferred that US 119 exits I-68 at Exit 1, completely bypassing Downtown Morgantown, while WVDOH preferred that US 119 exited I-68 sooner at Exit 7 so that US 119 would at least continue to run through Downtown Morgantown.
+As to where US 119 would leave I-68 was a matter of debate, however, as PennDOT and the PTC preferred that US 119 exit I-68 at Exit 1, completely bypassing Downtown Morgantown, while WVDOH preferred that US 119 exit I-68 sooner at Exit 7 so that US 119 would at least continue to run through Downtown Morgantown.
 (Both exits are to US 119's existing alignment in the area.)
 As of February 2014, there has been no response back on the AASHTO, and US 119 remains on its current alignment south of Uniontown.